garyjhicks/Cpp-Assignements/README.md

 # Cpp-Assignements
-These are my solutions assignments my friends did when I first learned how to program.
-None of these are assignments that were actually assigned to me.
+These are my solutions assignments my friends sent to me when I was first learning how to program.
+Sorry if the code is hard to read, inefficient or just simply incorrect.
+I also apologize for general bad coding practices.
+I'm all self taught so I missed out on a few things!